Hea-venli/cloud-cost-optimiser/README.md

 # Cloud Cost Optimiser

-A tool that checks my AWS account every day for things that waste money, saves a report, and emails me a summary.
+A tool that checks my AWS account every day for things that waste money,it also saves a report, and emails me a summary.
 It runs by itself on a schedule, I don't have to do anything.

 ## The problem

-Cloud accounts quietly waste money on things people forget about, storage left behind, servers switched off but still charging, and resources nobody labelled so nobody cleans them up.
+Cloud accounts quietly waste money on things people forget about, such as storage left behind, servers switched off but still charging, and resources nobody labelled so nobody cleans them up.
 This tool finds them automatically.

 ## What it checks